AJ-Gaston/CS733-NLP/Semester_Project/README.md

 GITHUB LINK FOR PROJECT REPOSITORY:

 ### 1. Web-scraping
 For this portion I used Apify's Google Maps Review Scraper and created a csv file instead of json due to the way that Apify's Scraper works.
+Apify allows exporting these reviews as a .json file or a .csv file.
+I chose a .csv file or easier manipulation.

 I cleaned the csv file using OpenRefine, a software previously used in CS 625 to clean datasets of information such as unneeded columns, re-ordering columns to format I like, or filling in null/nan data.

 ### 2. Model Implementation